Denis5161/CodableValue/README.md

     @CodableValue(type: .color) var color: UIColor = .systemBlue
 ```

-When initializing the value, for example in an init method of a custom type:
+When initializing the values, for example in an init method of a custom type:
 ```swift
     init(image: UIImage?, color: UIColor) {
         self.image = image